-A recent investigation by USA Today Sports found many stadium security guards have the necessary training to restrain unruly fans or check for and confiscate banned paraphernalia, but they don’t always have the expert skills to thwart more deadly events, such as terrorist plots.
+A recent investigation by USA Today Sports found many stadium security guards have the necessary training to restrain unruly fans or check for banned paraphernalia, but they don’t always have the expert skills to thwart more deadly events, such as terrorist plots.

 - Employing individuals with disqualifying criminal records

 - Not appropriately responding to questions from security industry regulators

 - Failing to adhere to state training procedures